xenon-middleware/xenon-tutorial/source/index.rst

    .. include:: java/nl/esciencecenter/xenon/examples/filesystems/DirectoryListing.java.txt

+The result should be more or less the same as that of ``ls -1``.

-In this tutorial, we'll focus mainly on the command line interface, but be aware that other programming interfaces are available through `gRPC <https://grpc.io/>`_.
-Where relevant, we have included equivalent code snippets written in Java and Python as separate tabs.
+While the focus of this tutorial is mainly on using Xenon's command line interface, be aware that other programming interfaces are available through `gRPC <https://grpc.io/>`_.
+Where relevant, we have included equivalent code snippets, written in Java and Python, as separate tabs.

 ``xenon filesystem file list`` has a few options that let you specify the details of the list operation, e.g.
 ``--hidden``